Vaillant Boiler: No Hot Water (Causes & Fixes)

 Common causes of no hot water on a Vaillant ecoTEC

 • Low system pressure — if the pressure drops below around 1 bar, the boiler may refuse to fire, often showing a fault code such as F22.
+(Homeowner-checkable.)

 • A stuck diverter valve — this valve switches the boiler between heating and hot water.
 If it jams, you can end up with heating but no hot water (or the other way round).
+(Engineer-only.)

 • Scale or sludge in the plate heat exchanger — in hard-water areas, limescale builds up in the plate heat exchanger and reduces or blocks hot water flow.
 You may notice lukewarm water that runs hot then cold.
+(Engineer-only.)

 • An F-code lockout — the boiler has detected a fault and shut itself down for safety, displaying an F-code on the screen.
+(Reset once; engineer if it returns.)

 Safety first.
 Never attempt work on the gas valve, gas pipework, the flue, the sealed combustion circuit, the pressure-relief valve, or anything behind the boiler casing.
 These are jobs for a Gas Safe registered engineer only.
 If you ever smell gas, call the National Gas Emergency line on 0800 111 999 and leave the boiler alone.